OutSystems/cloud-connector/README.md

 You can create a tunnel to any endpoint that's in the internal address range and so is network accessible over TCP or UDP from the system on which `outsystemscc` is run.
 If the connection is over UDP, add `/udp` to the end of the remote port.

 To learn more about using connected endpoints in app development go to the [ODC documentation site](https://www.outsystems.com/goto/secure-gateways).
-Be sure to share the list of connected endpoint(s) of the form `secure-gateway:<port>` with members of your team responsible developing apps in ODC Studio.
+Be sure to share the list of connected endpoint(s) of the form `secure-gateway:<port>` and associated swagger specification file(s) with members of your team responsible developing apps in ODC Studio.

 ### <a name="logging"></a> Logging